Pylons-tech/pylons/docs/spec/03_messages.md

 ## Items

-`Item`s can only be created by executing a `Recipe` so they cannot be created directly with a `Msg`.
-They can, however, have their mutable strings update or be transferred between accounts.
+`Item`s can be created only by executing a `Recipe` and cannot be created directly with a `Msg`.
+Items can, however, have their mutable strings updated or be transferred between accounts.

 ### `MsgSetItemString`

-When modifying an `Item`'s strings, only the fields in its "mutableStrings" field may be mutated.
+When modifying an `Item`'s strings, only the fields in its `mutableStrings` field can be mutated.

 The "mutableStrings" are stored as a map with a `field` and a corresponding `value`.

 The `cookbookID` string field MUST satisfy the following regex:  `^[a-zA-Z_][a-zA-Z_0-9]*$`.
 It MUST also point to an existing `Cookbook` that is owned by `Recipe.creator`.